5310/issue_vitejs-rollup-plugin-inline-postcss/README.md

- This repository reproduces a Rollup plugin to preprocess CSS within tagged template literals with PostCSS that is incompatible with Vite.
+ This repository reproduces a Vite incompatibile Rollup plugin [rollup-plugin-inline-postcss](https://github.com/steveblue/rollup-plugin-inline-postcss) that preprocess CSS within tagged template literals with PostCSS.

  The plugin functions as expected when building with Vite (`vite preview`).